icewolfz/jiMUD/docs/README.md

 - Linux:
   - Tray icon: When app indicator is used on Linux, the click event is ignored, see [Electron docs for more limits](https://www.electronjs.org/docs/api/tray)
-  - Auto updating is only supported by Appimage
+  - Auto updating is only supported by AppImage, DEB or RPM
   - Show in task bar is no longer supported because Electron removed support due to wayland
   - Immortal tools: may get permission denied errors when using snap when trying to build path navigation drop down, can be gotten around by rebuilding using classic confinement for more system access and using the --classic argument when installing
 - Windows: